kangaroo98/udacity/README.md

 ## Project Description
-Used the Jupyter Notebook "churn_notebook.ipynb" to build a customer churn library in python.
+Used the jupyter notebook "churn_notebook.ipynb" to build a customer churn library in python.
-Refactored the notebook code and applied clean code principles.
-Using autopep8, pylint, pytest.
+Refactored the notebook code and applied clean code principles using autopep8, pylint, pytest.
 The project can be accessed in github: https://github.com/kangaroo98/udacity.git.